swelljoe/perl-Term-Spinner-Color/README.md

 # BUGS

-Does not work on Windows shells (cmd.exe or PowerShell).
-PowerShell seems to have ANSI color suppoer, but other terminal control does not seem to work.
-I have not had time to figure this one out, but welcome patches or suggestions.
+Somewhat spotty on Windows shells (cmd.exe or PowerShell).
+PowerShell seems to have ANSI color suppoer, but Unicode doesn't seem to work.

 Does not support multiple simultaneous spinners.
 It does not know how to find current spinner position or return to it.
 The program would likely